tdtin95/smartchoice/README.md

 ## Authentication Server
 An Auth server to support OAuth sercurity as well as provide the security protection for service call.
 ### Design
 User will be authenticated by auth server, after that a jwt token will be generated, API gateway will authenticate it with spring-boot-starter-security, username will be extracted and progated through services by ZuulFilter.
+An alternative is using nginx , it is more powerful, but for this assignment, Zuulfilter is the great choice to quickly bootstrap our system.

 I choose Keycloak for this assignment, which is a strong Auth Server, easy to configure, flexible, API support ,...
 Other replacements can be Okta, Google OAuth2,...